hindutva/hindutva.github.io/content/main/rivals/dubious-bAbaisms/sikhism/Drives.md

 +++
 ## Disdain for "failure" hindu
 - Sikhism has latent abrahamist tendencies.
 In a way, it is proto-islamophile-secularism.
 Same with many baba-isms.
-See anti-hindu patterns for details.
+See [anti-hindu patterns page](../Anti-hindu_patterns/) for details.

 ## mIri-pIri
 - It aimed to rearm hindus (spiritually and materially) during oppressive Mughal muslim times by emphasizing (even by "democratizing") kShatra.
 In a sense, they revived the Steppe warrior ethos - albeit in a limited sense (lacking in sophistication, and with many unArya tendencies).